RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>13</sup> To keep the commandments of the LORD, and his statutes, which I command thee this day for thy good?
 <sup>14</sup> Behold, the heaven and the heaven of heavens [is] the LORD’S thy God, the earth [also], with all that therein [is].
 <sup>15</sup> Only the LORD had a delight in thy fathers to love them, and he chose their seed after them, [even] you above all people, as [it is] this day.
-<sup>16</sup> Circumcise therefore the foreskin of your heart, and be no more stiffnecked .
+<sup>16</sup> Circumcise therefore the foreskin of your heart, and be no more stiffnecked.
 <sup>17</sup> For the LORD your God [is] God of gods, and Lord of lords, a great God, a mighty, and a terrible, which regardeth not persons, nor taketh reward:
 <sup>18</sup> He doth execute the judgment of the fatherless and widow, and loveth the stranger, in giving him food and raiment.
 <sup>19</sup> Love ye therefore the stranger: for ye were strangers in the land of Egypt.